mapschool/mapschool/README.md

 Unfortunately, you can't just put this data on a map - the words "United States' mean many different things, like a centroid of the continental US, or polygon boundaries of all states plus Alaska, DC, and Hawaii, or even a box containing all of the above.
 Thus it's a rough translation we call 'geocoding' that turns rough text descriptions into data we can directly use - usually vector data.

+Reverse geocoding works just as you might guess.
+Have you ever wondered how mobile applications turn your current location into into an address for a driver or delivery-person?
+That's reverse geocoding: your phone knows its exact coordinate position (vector data) via the GPS, and that location is reverse geocoded to an address.

+Both geocoding and reverse geocoding can be very tricky problems to solve.
+Coordinate position errors, poorly formatted address data, and an ever-changing grid of streets and buildings all contribute to the difficulty in turning addresses into vectors, or vice versa.

 ## Data Collection

 Map data has been collected in countless ways through the years - everything from sailors logs to twitter creates data.
 Currently, there are a few major sources that merit discussion: